Ontario Stroke Registry

 Specific OSR data elements were selected after wide consultation with multiple stakeholders, including stroke survivors, clinicians (physicians, nurses and allied health workers) and representatives of the institutions and health authorities responsible for delivering care (hospitals, Regional Stroke Networks, Local Health Integration Networks and the Ontario Ministry of Health and Long-Term Care).
 The databases include over 400 data elements.
-Many of the data elements collected are used to quantify indicators of best practice stroke care, as established by the Canadian Best Practice Recommendations for Stroke Care.
+Many of the data elements collected are used to quantify indicators of best practice stroke care, as established by the Canadian Best Practice Recommendations for Stroke Care (opens external PDF).

 The OSR currently includes data from two episodes of a stroke patient’s care: